epfl-si/wp-dev/README.md

 some WordPress plugins and mu-plugins.

-You can audit the development rig by yourselves if you type `find volumes/wp -type l -o -name .git`.
+You can audit the development rig by yourselves if you type `find volumes/wp -type l -o -name .git -prune`.
 Here is what you'll find:

 | Path under `volumes/wp` | Implementation | Purpose |
 |-------------------------|---------|----------------|